 When you are first starting to learn Anaplan, you will need to know the basic terminology.
-Most learn this in our online Anaplan Essentials course, or through other online resources.
+Most learners can learn this in our by accessing our online Anaplan Essentials course from their Learning Center dashboard page, or through other online resources.
 To help get you started, we've compiled the basic words everyone needs to know to help set your foundation with Anaplan.
 Keep these words in mind as you will hear them throughout your journey with Anaplan.

 Anaplan provides many functions and resources to enable you to quickly build models and start manipulating data.